-- 4. (1) On completing the program of study a candidate shall submit a thesis embodying the results of the original investigation. - (2) The candidate shall give in writing two months notice of intention to submit the thesis. - (3) The thesis shall present the candidate's own account of the research.
-In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied on the candidate's part in the joint research. - (4) The candidate may also submit any work previously published whether or not such work is related to the thesis. - (5) Three copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses. - (6) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or in microfilm or other copying medium.
+- 4. (1) A candidate shall submit a thesis embodying the results of the investigation. - (2) The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis. - (3) The thesis shall present an account of the candidate's own research.
+In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may also submit any work previously published whether or not such work is related to the thesis. - (5) Three copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.

-- 5. (1) There shall be not fewer than two examiners of the thesis, appointed by the Professorial Board on the recommendation of the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this is not practicable. - (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the merits of the thesis and shall recommend to the Committee that: - (a) the candidate be awarded the degree without further examination; or - (b) the candidate be awarded the degree without further examination subject to minor corrections being made to the satisfaction of the Head of the School of Medical Education; or - (c) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or - (d) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (e) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - (3) If the performance at the further examination recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by it but not exceeding eighteen months. - (4) The Committee shall after consideration of the examiner's reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be awarded the degree.
+- 5. (1) There shall be not fewer than two examiners of the thesis, appointed by the Professorial Board on the recommendation of the Committee, at least one of whom shall be external to the University unless the Committee is satisfied that this is not practicable. - (2) Before the thesis is submitted to the examiners the head of the school in which the candidate is enrolled shall certify that it is prima facie worthy of examination. - (3) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a) the candidate be awarded the degree without further examination; or - (b) the candidate be awarded the degree without further examination subject to minor corrections as listed being made to the satisfaction of the head of the school; or - (c) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the Committee; or

+- (d) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (e) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - (4) If the performance at the further examination recommended under (3)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to further examination as determined by the Committee within a period specified by it but not exceeding eighteen months. - (5) The Committee shall, after consideration of the examiners' reports and the results of any further examination, recommend whether or not the candidate may be awarded the degree.
+If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate may resubmit the thesis after a further period of study and/or research. - 6.
 A candidate shall pay such fees as may be determined from time to time by the Council.